lachrist/aran/README.md

 For instance, Aran can be used to implement control access systems such as sandboxing.

 **Disclaimer**
-Aran is an academic research project, we are using it at [our lab](http://soft.vub.ac.be/soft/) to support publication and run experiments.
+Aran is an academic research project, we are using it at [our lab](http://soft.vub.ac.be/soft/) to support publications and run experiments.
-Although I spent a lot of time improving the quality of this software I do not claim it reached industrial strength.
+Although I spent a lot of time improving the quality of this software I do not claim it reaches industrial strength.
 Bugs may still remain and unforeseen behavior may occur on large instrumented programs.
-In the near future, I will not add new features but will correct bugs reported in this repository.
+In the near future, I will not add new features but will correct reported bugs.

 ## Getting Started